Drennan98/Heritage-Housing-Issues/README.md

 # Rationale to map the business requirements to the data visualizations and Machine Learning tasks

-# Machine Learning business case
+# Machine Learning Business Case

-# Dashboard design
+# Dashboard Design

-# Unfixed bugs
+# Unfixed Bugs

 # Deployment